Connect with us

 A ‘hub’ makes multimodel projections possible

 While scientists know combining multiple models into an ensemble improves predictions, it can be tricky to put an ensemble together.
 For example, in order for an ensemble to be meaningful, model outputs and key assumptions need to be standardized.
-If one model assumes a new COVID-19 variant will gain steam and another model does not, they will up with vastly different results.
+If one model assumes a new COVID-19 variant will gain steam and another model does not, they will come up with vastly different results.
 Likewise, a model that projects cases and one that projects hospitalizations would not provide comparable results.

 people seated around an open conference table with whiteboards